aleph-fbk/aleph-fbk.github.io/README.md

 ### Teaching
 Until we have a teaching activity, we have decided to remove the teaching page from the ALEPH's website.
 We will refer to the instructions in [the ST website](https://github.com/stfbk/stfbk.github.io/blob/master/README.md) to add teaching activities.

+### Internship and thesis offers
+In September 2023, it was decided that all Internship and thesis offers of the center for cybersecurity would be published in the [**center for cybersecurity website**](https://cs.fbk.eu/).

+Contact `mpernpruner@fbk.eu` for more details.